 Kansas Residency for Tuition Purposes

-- The most basic rule of residency is that a student must have continuous physical presence in Kansas for at least 365 days prior to the first day of classes for the term in which they are applying for residency and be a permanent resident or U.S. citizen.
+- You must have continuous physical residency in Kansas for at least 365 days prior to the first day of classes for which you are applying for residency.
+You must also be a permanent resident or U.S. citizen.

-- Sources of financial support must come from Kansas sources.
-Income from full-time, non-student jobs are beneficial to a residency application.
-Maintaining financial or other ties to other states will hinder residency.
+- During those 365 days, your sources of financial support to meet your living expenses must come from Kansas sources.
+Living expenses include tuition and books if you are student.
+Sources of income that are from full-time, non-student jobs are more beneficial.
+Maintaining ties to other states will hinder your residency.

 - You must show intent to remain in Kansas indefinitely.
 This intent is exhibited by actions taken, not simply by a statement of intent.
 Many factors are evaluated in a residency review and can strengthen an application.
 These factors may include, but are not limited to: Kansas driver's license, voter registration in Kansas, car registration in Kansas, owning a home in Kansas, etc. No factor shall be considered in support of a claim for resident status unless the factor has existed for at least one year before enrollment or reenrollment.
 Please note: these factors do not make you a resident by themselves.